vburidar/matcha_client/README.md

 You are here in the git repository for the **client part** of SeeYou.
 If you wish to check out the **api side** of our project, you can go [here](https://github.com/vburidar/matcha_api)

 The client part of our project is coded in **React** with the **Hooks** functionalities.
-We also used **NextJs** especially for the Router, the Links between our pages and for the GetInitialProps function that allow us to load all the data we need from the Node server before rendering the page.
+We also used **NextJs** especially for the Router, the Links between our pages and for the GetInitialProps function that allowed us to load all the data we need from the Node server before rendering the page.

-To improve the aspects of our pages and components, we used the graphic library **Material UI**.
+To improve the visual aspect of our pages and components, we used the graphic library **Material UI**.

 # Pages